locaal-ai/scoresight/README.md

 ## Installation

-See the releases page for downloadable executables and installers.
+See the [releases](https://github.com/occ-ai/scoresight/releases) page for downloadable executables and installers.

+See the [Install Guide](INSTALL.md) for help with installation.

+## Build from Source

 ### Prerequisites